BlueBrain/BlueNaaS-Subcellular/README.md

 ## Copyright

-Copyright @2022 Blue Brain Project/EPFL
+Copyright (c) 2022 Blue Brain Project/EPFL

-## Aknowledgement
+## Funding & Acknowledgment

-Funded by HBP SGA3
+The development of this software was supported by funding to the Blue Brain Project, a research center of the École polytechnique fédérale de Lausanne (EPFL), from the Swiss government's ETH Board of the Swiss Federal Institutes of Technology and from the Human Brain Project's Specific Grant Agreement 3.